DrorHarari/run/README.md

 Changes
 -------
+* 2022-01-29 V5
+  1. Switch to Everything 1.4 SDK
+  2. Switch to CMake build (tested with Visual Studio 2019)
 * 2017-11-05 V4
   1. Empty parameter on the command line (given as "") were previously removed.
      Fixed - now if "" is specified in the Run command line, it is passed to the